 Sinus and nasal passages can become inflamed with acute or chronic sinusitis, causing a sinus headache.
 Symptoms may include pain and pressure around the eyes, across the cheeks and the forehead – worsening with bending forward, achy feeling in the upper teeth, fever and chills, facial swelling, nasal stuffiness and yellow or green discharge.

 Sinus pain happens when swollen nasal and sinus membranes cause pain and pressure in reaction to allergens, bacteria or viruses.
 Symptoms of sinus pain are pressure and pain in the midface, tooth pain, colored nasal discharge, and post-nasal drip.

 Loss of Smell and Taste

-Loss of or reduction in sense of smell and taste that may be caused by an upper respiratory infection, nasal polyps, dental issues, smoking, or radiation therapy.
-Symptoms: loss of or reduction in sense of smell and taste.
+Loss of or reduction in the sense of smell and taste that may be caused by an upper respiratory infection, nasal polyps, dental issues, smoking, or radiation therapy.
+Symptoms: loss of or reduction in the sense of smell and taste.